grumpytm/SkiaChart/README.md

 # About the app
-Simple chart with two lines that looks like below chart by using the SkiaSharp library.
+Simple chart with two lines created via the SkiaSharp library and based on this image:
 ![Alt text](chart.png?raw=true "Chart")

-Right now the chart looks like:
+So far my result looks like:
 ![Alt text](sample.png?raw=true "Chart")

 ### To do: